Josh Thomas (defensive end)

-Joshua Lloyd Thomas (born June 26, 1981) is a former American football defensive end.
-He was signed by the Indianapolis Colts as an undrafted free agent in 2004 and later won Super Bowl XLI with them, defeating the Chicago Bears.
-He played college football at Syracuse.
+Joshua Lloyd Thomas (born June 26, 1981) is an American former professional football player who was a defensive end for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Syracuse Orange and was signed by the Colts as an undrafted free agent in 2004.
+He later won Super Bowl XLI with them, defeating the Chicago Bears.

-Early years
+Early life

-Thomas attended High School in Orchard Park, New York and played TE & DE.
-As a senior in 1999, Josh set a New York State sack record with 23.5 sacks in an 11-game season.
+Thomas attended Orchard Park High School in Orchard Park, New York, and played tight end and defensive end.
+As a senior in 1999, he set a New York State sack record with 23.5 sacks in an 11-game season.

 College career

-He was a three-year starter at Syracuse University who opened 34 of 36 career games and had 124 career tackles, nine sacks, 23 tackles for losses and two interceptions.
-Thomas started 11 games as a senior, 10 games as a junior when he led DL with six passes defensed and was third on line with 33 tackles and second on the team with eight QB pressures.
-He started 13 games as a sophomore and posted 46 tackles, seven for losses, and 15 pressures.
-He appeared in two games as a freshman and had a season-high five tackles, one sack and one interception against Buffalo.
+Thomas was a three-year starter at Syracuse University who opened 34 of 36 career games and had 124 career tackles, nine sacks, 23 tackles for losses and two interceptions.
+In his collegiate debut, he recorded a sack and an interception in a 63–7 win over Buffalo.
+Thomas started 13 games as a sophomore and posted 46 tackles, seven for losses, and 15 pressures.
+He started 11 games as a senior, 10 games as a junior when he led DL with six passes defensed and was third on line with 33 tackles and second on the team with eight QB pressures.